TehShrike/pickering-majority-text-revelation/revelation.md

 “And to the messenger of the church in Laodicea write: These things says the Amen, the faithful and true witness, the Originator of God’s creation: ‘I know your works, that you are neither cold nor hot.
 I could wish you were cold or hot.
 So then, since you are lukewarm, and neither hot nor cold, I am about to vomit you out of my mouth.
 Because you say, “I am rich, even become wealthy, and have need of nothing”, and do not realize that you are the most wretched—yes, the most pitiable and poor and blind and naked— I counsel you to buy gold from me, refined by fire, so that you may become rich; and white garments, so that you may be clothed, and your nakedness not be shamefully exposed; and anoint your eyes with eye salve, so that you may see.
 As many as I love I rebuke and discipline; so be zealous and repent!

-‘Now then, I stand at the door and knock.
+‘Behold, I stand at the door and knock.
 If anyone should hear my voice and open the door, I really will come in to him and eat with him, and he with me.
 To the one who overcomes I will grant to sit with me on my throne, just as I overcame and sat down with my Father on His throne.’

 “He who has an ear let him hear what the Spirit is saying to the churches.”

 # “The things that must happen after these”

-After these things I looked and wow—a door standing open in the sky, and the first voice that I heard, like a trumpet speaking with me, saying, “Come up here and I will show you the things that must take place after these.”
+After these things I looked and behold, a door standing open in the sky, and the first voice that I heard, like a trumpet speaking with me, saying, “Come up here and I will show you the things that must take place after these.”

 # The Throne Room

-And immediately I was in spirit, and there, a throne set in heaven (and One sitting on the throne) similar in appearance to a stone, jasper and carnelian, and there was a rainbow around the throne, similar in appearance to an emerald.
+And immediately I was in spirit, and behold, a throne set in heaven (and One sitting on the throne) similar in appearance to a stone, jasper and carnelian, and there was a rainbow around the throne, similar in appearance to an emerald.
 And around the throne were twenty-four thrones, and on the thrones I saw the twenty-four elders sitting, clothed in white robes and golden crowns on their heads.
 And out of the throne came lightnings and noises and thunders; and seven lamps of fire were burning before His throne, which are seven spirits of God; and before the throne it was like a sea of glass, similar to crystal.

 # The four living beings